 In cases where an extension is required, beneficiaries are expected to notify the Council, in writing, at least one month prior to the deadline.
-Such notification should be sent to Ms. Maria Dimech (maria.b.dimech@gov.mt) keeping rtdi.mcst@gov.mt in copy.
+Such notification should be sent to Mr. Stephen Borg (stephen.i.borg@gov.mt) keeping rtdi.mcst@gov.mt in copy.